 Takeaway: don’t inform your agency/consultant retroactively.
 Involve them in meetings.

-You are likely paying an agency or consultant to help you grow because they are an expert and you might not be (or you are, but don’t have the bandwidth to do all the things that need to get done).
+You are likely paying an agency or consultant to help you grow because they are an expert and you might not be.
+Or, maybe you are but don’t have the bandwidth to do all the things that need to get done or simply need an agency to come in to get your boss to listen.
+I’ve been there, it’s hard.
+But it works.

 Your marketing pro probably isn’t just someone to get things done for you.
 You are paying them for their experience, so why silo them away from helping form the strategies that your company is executing against to grow your bottom line?